IBM/integrity-enforcer/docs/README_ISHIELD_OPERATOR_CR.md

 ## Verification Key and Sign Policy Configuration

 The list of verification key names should be set as `keyRingConfigs` in this CR.
-The operator will start installing Integrity Verifier when all key secrets listed here are ready.
+The operator will start installing Integrity Shield when all key secrets listed here are ready.

 Also, you can set SignPolicy here.
 This policy defines signers that are allowed to create/update resources with their signature in some namespaces.